paulghaddad/baby_site/src/pages/blog/2022-10-03-babies-need-unstructured-playtime-too.md

 Use the clues you pick up to create fun activities for baby during structured play time.

-Above all, baby will love the freedom -- my baby certainly does!
-I think that’s because it’s a chance for him to explore and think -- similar reasons why adults appreciate some down time.
+Above all, **baby will love the freedom** -- my baby certainly does!
+It’s a chance for him to explore and think -- similar reasons why adults appreciate some down time.

 I find it useful to leave a few toys on Hayden’s playmat and let him go at it during unstructured play.
 I’m intentional with my toy selections.
 I’ll set a cup and a ball out, for example, and see if he can make the connection to put the ball in the cup.